bcbi/PredictMD.jl/CONTRIBUTING.md

 | Sarkar IN | Brown Center for Biomedical Informatics, Brown University | 0000-0003-2054-7356 |

 ##### Basic information -> Description:
-* Uniform interface for machine learning in Julia: https://www.predictmd.net
+* PredictMD is a free and open-source Julia package that provides a uniform interface for machine learning.

 ##### Basic information -> Language:
 * English